 The biggest examples of these kinds of heroes are types like Superman, Captain America and Wonder Woman.
 In recent films, Captain America has been given a lot more room to be himself (himself being Steve Rogers) but back in the day he wasn’t allowed to make mistakes.
 Superman has had this issue throughout his whole career.”…read more on Benjamin’s blog.

-You can find Benjamin’s book, ‘The Storyteller’s Handbook’, in the Nonfiction section of our partnered bookstore on Christian Authors and on Amazon.
+You can find Benjamin’s book, ‘The Storyteller’s Handbook’ on Amazon.

-I hope benjamin’s blog has helped you decide if a Symbolic hero is right for your story.
-Happy writing everyone!
+I hope Benjamin’s blog has helped you decide if a Symbolic hero is right for your story.